How Much Money Do I Need to Retire? (Infographic)

 Average 401(k) Contributions in America by Age

 When it comes to retirement savings by age, those in the 20–29 age range have both the lowest 401(k) balance and the lowest contribution rates.
 The average savings in this age group stand at $11,500, with an average contribution rate of 6.8%.

-The contribution rates in the 30–39 age group are slightly higher (7.6%).
-However, their 401(k) balance is nearly four times higher compared to those from the 20–29 group ($42,700).
-Nevertheless, the numbers show that it won’t be common for members of these groups to retire early.
+The retirement savings contribution rates in the 30–39 age group are slightly higher (7.6%).
+However, their 401(k) balance is nearly four times higher than those from the 20–29 group ($42,700).
+Nevertheless, the numbers show that it won’t be typical for these groups to retire early.

 Types of Retirement Plans